ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 Nodes are the fundamental building blocks of a ROS system and represent units of computation in a ROS graph.
 Each node is an independent process that handles one or more specific tasks, such as reading sensor data, processing an algorithm, or driving a motor.
-Nodes can function as any of the following:
+Nodes can function as any combination of the following:

 * A publisher to deliver data to other nodes.
 * A subscriber to get data from other nodes.